Worksite International Blog

 Are You Living an Ergonomic Lifestyle?

 An ergonomic lifestyle is one where you are happy, safe, and comfortable wherever and whenever you work because you have the right equipment that fits and supports you.
-Your work is human centered or U-centric!
+Your workstation should be designed to fit you... in other words, human-centered or U-centric!

 Read More